canlab/CanlabCore/CanlabCore/mlpcr/README.md

 optimize it to obtain hyperparameter fits.
 Bayesian hyperparameter optimization works well for this (see bayesopt() documentation in Matlab r2016b or later). mlpcr_full() implements hyperparameter optimization and MLPCR model fitting using some sensible default choices.
+See help documentation for example use.
+Usage is the same for mlpcr_full, except you prefix a couple extra arguments related to hyperparameter optimization.

 mlpcr_full.m
 Fits an MLPCR model using bayesian hyperparameter optimization with